chiphuyen/stanford-tensorflow-tutorials/assignments/chatbot/README.md

 Unzip it

 Step 2: python data.py
-This will do all the pre-processing for the Cornell dataset.
+<br>This will do all the pre-processing for the Cornell dataset.

 Step 3:
-python chatbot.py --mode [train/chat]
+python chatbot.py --mode [train/chat] <br>
 If mode is train, then you train the chatbot.
 By default, the model will restore the previously trained weights (if there is any) and continue training up on that.